-- a) Monitor and assess the adequacy and effectiveness of the measures and procedures put in place and designed to detect any risk of failure by the Company to comply with its obligations under Law 144(I)/2007, as well as the associated risks; - b) Ensure that adequate measures and procedures are in place for minimising Compliance risks; - c) Advise and assist the relevant persons responsible for carrying out investment and ancillary services and activities, in order to comply with the Company's obligations under Law 144(I)/2007 and the Directives issued pursuant the Law; - d) Review the account opening documents kept in files for existing Clients (Agreements); - e) Perform a check of the Company's work and operations on a continuous basis.
-The check should include the following: supervision of record keeping, letters to Clients, counterparties and the CySEC, compliance with the legal and regulatory framework, assessment and review of the activities of all functions/operations/departments of the Company; - f) Submit an annual report to the BoD and the Senior Management over the activities of the Compliance Department, with special consideration to appropriate remedial measures that have been taken over the year in the event of the detection of any deficiencies verified within the operations of the Company.
+- Monitor and assess the adequacy and effectiveness of the measures and procedures put in place and designed to detect any risk of failure by the Company to comply with its obligations under Law 144(I)/2007, as well as the associated risks. - Ensure that adequate measures and procedures are in place for minimising compliance risks. - Advise and assist the relevant persons responsible for carrying out investment and ancillary services and activities, in order to comply with the Company's obligations under Law 144(I)/2007 and the Directives issued pursuant the Law. - Review the account opening documents kept in files for existing Clients (Agreements). - Perform a check of the Company's work and operations on a continuous basis.
+The check should include supervision of record keeping, letters to Clients, counterparties and the CySEC, compliance with the legal and regulatory framework, assessment and review of the activities of all functions/operations/departments of the Company. - Submit an annual report to the BoD and the Senior Management over the activities of the Compliance Department, with special consideration to the remedial measures that have been taken over the year in the event of the detection of any deficiencies identified within the operations of the Company.

-2.1.6 Risk Inventory
+2.7 Risk Inventory